jbx-protocol/juice-docs-v1/protocol/learn/project-design.md

 ) external returns (uint256 projectId) { ... }
 ```

 This transaction launches a project.
-It does so by:
+The transaction executes the following steps to launch a project:
-* Minting a project in the `JBProjects` ERC-721 contract by calling [`JBProjects.createFor(...)`](../specifications/contracts/jbprojects/write/createfor.md).
+1. Mints a project in the `JBProjects` ERC-721 contract by calling [`JBProjects.createFor(...)`](../specifications/contracts/jbprojects/write/createfor.md).
-* Then giving the `JBController` contract that is handling the `launchProjectFor` transaction that's currently being executed authority to write to the `JBFundingCycleStore` and the `JBTokenStore` on the project's behalf by calling [`JBDirectory.setControllerOf(...)`](../specifications/contracts/jbdirectory/write/setcontrollerof.md).
+1. Gives the `JBController` contract that is handling the `launchProjectFor` transaction (the currently executing transaction) authority to write to the `JBFundingCycleStore` and the `JBTokenStore` on the project's behalf.
+It does so by calling [`JBDirectory.setControllerOf(...)`](../specifications/contracts/jbdirectory/write/setcontrollerof.md).
-* Then creating the project's first funding cycle using the provided `_data`, `_metadata`, and `_mustStartAtOrAfter` parameters by calling [`JBFundingCycleStore.configureFor(...)`](../specifications/contracts/jbfundingcyclestore/write/configurefor.md).
+1. Creates the project's first funding cycle using the provided `_data`, `_metadata`, and `_mustStartAtOrAfter` parameters.
+It does so by calling [`JBFundingCycleStore.configureFor(...)`](../specifications/contracts/jbfundingcyclestore/write/configurefor.md).
-* Then storing splits for any provided split groups by calling [`JBSplitStore.set(...)`](../specifications/contracts/jbsplitsstore/write/set.md).
+1. Stores splits for any provided split groups (`_groupedSplits`) by calling [`JBSplitStore.set(...)`](../specifications/contracts/jbsplitsstore/write/set.md).
-* Then storing any provided constraints on how the project will be able to access funds within any specified payment terminals by storing values in [`JBController.distributionLimitOf(...)`](../specifications/contracts/or-controllers/jbcontroller/properties/distributionlimitof.md), [`JBController.overflowAllowanceOf(...)`](../specifications/contracts/or-controllers/jbcontroller/properties/overflowallowanceof.md), and [`JBController.currencyOf(...)`](../specifications/contracts/or-controllers/jbcontroller/properties/currencyof.md).
+1. Stores any provided constraints on how the project can access funds (`_fundAccessConstraints`) within any specified payment terminals (`_terminals`).
+It stores these constraints across [`JBController.distributionLimitOf(...)`](../specifications/contracts/or-controllers/jbcontroller/properties/distributionlimitof.md), [`JBController.overflowAllowanceOf(...)`](../specifications/contracts/or-controllers/jbcontroller/properties/overflowallowanceof.md), and [`JBController.currencyOf(...)`](../specifications/contracts/or-controllers/jbcontroller/properties/currencyof.md).
-* Then giving the provided `_terminals` access to the `JBController` contract that is handling the `launchProjectFor` transaction that's currently being executed, and also allowing anyone or any other contract in Web3 to know that the project is currently accepting funds through them by calling [`JBDirectory.setTerminalsOf(...)`](../specifications/contracts/jbdirectory/write/setterminalsof.md).
+1. Gives any provided terminals (`_terminals`) access to the `JBController` contract that is handling the `launchProjectFor` transaction (the currently executing transaction).
+Anyone or any other smart contract can check that the project is currently accepting funds through them by calling [`JBDirectory.terminalsOf(...)`](../specifications/contracts/jbdirectory/properties/terminalsof.md).

-Here are some examples, starting with the simplest version:
+## Example project configurations

+The following sections provide example parameters for the [`JBController.launchProjectFor(...)`](../specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md) function.
+Use these examples to learn how each parameter affects a project's behavior.

+### Minimal project configuration

+This is the most vanilla project you can launch.
+It incurs the least gas costs since it stores relatively little data.

-* For `_data` send the following [`JBFundingCycleData`](../specifications/data-structures/jbfundingcycledata.md) values:
+* For `_data`, send the following [`JBFundingCycleData`](../specifications/data-structures/jbfundingcycledata.md) values:

   ```javascript
   {